mevansam/chef-knife-bmc/README.md

-Knife baremetalcloud plugin
+baremetalcloud's Knife plugin
 ===========================

-This is the baremetalcloud implementation for Chef's Knife command.
-The plugin allows Chef users to manage compute nodes on baremetalcloud infrastructure.
+This is baremetalcloud's implementation for Chef's Knife command.
+The plugin allows Chef users to manage compute nodes on baremetalcloud's infrastructure.

 Installation
 ------------